raaidarshad/personal-website/pages/posts/learning1.md

 This week, my head-bashing was courtesy of SQL!
 Learned some good things though.

 - A good reason to use SQLAlchemy/SQLModel if interacting with SQL from Python is that you can also use [Alembic](https://alembic.sqlalchemy.org/en/latest/index.html)!
 It is a pretty straightforward change management tool for your SQLAlchemy-defined tables/constraints/etc. For example, I made a typo in my table models and needed to add a unique constraint to a column.
-At the terminal (assuming you have it installed and your venv activated), I wrote in the revision file:
+At the terminal (assuming you have it installed and your venv activated), I wrote:

 ```
 > alembic init alembic